daugsbi/simpleen-cli/README.md

 # Beta

 This version is part of an open beta of Simpleen.
 As a precaution please make sure that the project is under version control before running `simpleen translate`.
-For feedback, discussions, improvements feel free to get in touch with us or tweet and blog about Simpleen.
+Feel free to get in touch with us for feedback, discussions, improvements or tweet and blog about Simpleen.